ExpediaDotCom/haystack-metrics/README.md

 private static final String CLASS_NAME = ClassContainingTheCounter.class.getSimpleName();
 ```
 Refactoring or renaming may well lead to changing the name of the Java class or Scala object in which the Servo object
-resides, so it also acceptable to choose a "class" String that will never change:
+resides, so it also acceptable to choose a "class" String that will never change (and that may not even correspond to
+an actual class in your code base):
 ```
 private static final String CLASS_NAME = "JsonSerialization";
 ```
 ##### Singleton
 Your Servo objects should be singletons, either as static (Java) or object (Scala) variables.
 The MetricObjects
-variable with which you create them can be managed by a Dependency Injection (DI) framework or not, as you see fit.
+variable with which you create them can be managed by a Dependency Injection (DI) framework or not, as you see fit;
+note that if they are managed by a DI framework like [Spring](https://projects.spring.io/spring-framework/)
+you can choose to let Spring manage the singleton and inject the same Servo object into each object that Spring
+instantiates.
 (The examples below show the creation of a new MetricsObject with the creation of each Servo object.)
 Servo objects are specified with Identifiers:
 1. Subsystem
 2. Application